gilcarmel/CarND-Advanced-Lane-Lines/README.md

 | Overall confidence (width AND parallel AND radius)   |

 ### Warp back onto the original image.
-After filling the region between the left and right lane lines, it gets warped back as if it is seen from the front-facing camera (again using cv2.getPerspectiveTransform() but this time with reversed source and destination quadrilaterals)
+The region between the left and right lane lines gets painted and warped back as if it is seen from the front-facing camera (again using cv2.getPerspectiveTransform() but this time with reversed source and destination quadrilaterals)

 | <img src="./writeup_images/frame_0610/11_lane_fill_region.jpg" width="400"/>        | <img src="./writeup_images/frame_0610/12_front_cam_with_lane_fill.jpg" width="400"/>        |
 |:-------------:|:-------------:|